Primary school teacher

 - manage class behaviour

-- discuss children's progress and other relevant matters with parents and carers
+- discuss children's progress with parents and carers

 - work with other professionals like education psychologists and social workers